grid151/gridbase-samples/integration/decision-reports/README.md

-# GridBase Decision Reports
+# GridBase Instant Decision Reports

-GridBase Decision Reports (powered by X1 Analytics) allows lenders to close more quickly and determine the title condition (including "Clear to Close").
+GridBase Instant Decision Reports (powered by X1 Analytics) allows lenders to close more quickly and determine the title condition (including "Clear to Close").

 # API Guide